Python-SIP/sip/sphinx/annotations.rst

     .. versionadded:: 4.18

-    This string annotation specifies the type of the argument as it will appear in any generated PEP 484 type hints.
-Any :tanno:`DocType` annotation will be used if this annotaion is not specified.
-It is usually used with arguments of type :stype:`SIP_PYOBJECT` to provide a more specific type.
+    This string annotation specifies the type as it will appear in any generated docstrings and PEP 484 type hints.
+It is the equivalent of specifying :tanno:`TypeHintIn` and :tanno:`TypeHintOut` with the same value.

 .. _ref-variable-annos: